Brenda Mallory (public official): Career

 On December 16, 2020, Mallory was reported to be the nominee selected by President-elect Joe Biden to run the White House Council on Environmental Quality (CEQ) in his administration.
 Reuters wrote that Biden's choice "signals a focus by the incoming administration on environmental policies that would aim to ensure improved clean air and water for poor and minority communities that have historically taken the brunt of industrial pollution, and on pursuing Biden’s overarching plan to fight climate change."

-The Washington Post wrotes her nomination "would place a veteran government official and conservation advocate in a key administration post, one who works closely with agencies to shape federal environmental and energy policy and to ensure individual communities have a voice in the construction of pipelines, roads and other potentially polluting projects."
+The Washington Post wrote that her nomination "would place a veteran government official and conservation advocate in a key administration post, one who works closely with agencies to shape federal environmental and energy policy and to ensure individual communities have a voice in the construction of pipelines, roads and other potentially polluting projects."
 Bloomberg News wrote that if confirmed, Mallory will "play a pivotal role guiding environmental policy decisions across the federal government," including the implementation of the National Environmental Policy Act.
 NPR wrote that "Mallory's appointment fleshes out a climate team with expertise in regulation, finance, diplomacy and environmental law" and "Environmental advocates welcomed Mallory's impending nomination, citing her expertise on climate and on environmental equity."

 On April 14, 2021, Mallory was confirmed as the leader of the White House Council on Environmental Quality (CEQ) by a 53–45 vote in the United States Senate.
 She is the first African American chair of the CEQ.
 The CEQ is responsible for implementing the National Environmental Policy Act (NEPA), and has influence over large infrastructure projects.
 In a statement, Mallory said, "By helping forge unity of purpose – across communities, across the country, and across government – CEQ will help our nation rise to the environmental challenges of our time, from climate change and the nature crisis to the environmental injustices that have plagued our country for too long."